-16.1.2.2 External Application Migration Changes
+16.1.2.2 External Application Upgrade Changes

-If your WebCenter 10.1.3.x application relies on external applications, then when you migrate that application, the associated external applications are also migrated automatically.
-For example, when migrating a WebCenter 10.1.3.x application that uses PDK-Java producers dependent on external applications, the external applications are automatically migrated.
-During WebCenter application migration, the migration utility performs the tasks for a migrated external application:
+If your WebCenter 10.1.3.x application relies on external applications, then when you upgrade that application, the associated external applications are also upgraded automatically.
+For example, when migrating a WebCenter 10.1.3.x application that uses PDK-Java producers dependent on external applications, the external applications are automatically upgraded.
+While upgrading a WebCenter application, the upgrade utility performs the tasks for an upgraded external application:

-- Uses the name of the 10.1.3.x external application as the internal name (ExtAppId) of the migrated application. - Updates the producer metadata with the new external application ID.
-An external application is referenced in the portlet producer metadata through its ID. - Migrates the external application metadata from MDS store configured in the WebCenter application's adf-config.xml to connections.xml. - Adds the automated login configuration to the project that contains external application portlets. - Adds the new attributes, listed in Table 16-3, to the migrated external application. - Removes the credential provisioning page configured for the project containing external application portlets and the managed bean and navigation rule defined in each project.
-In Oracle Fusion Middleware 11g, the credential provisioning page is packaged in the external application library. - Configures external application libraries, WebCenter External Application Service and WebCenter External Application Service View.
+- Uses the name of the 10.1.3.x external application as the internal name (ExtAppId) of the upgraded application. - Updates the producer metadata with the new external application ID.
+An external application is referenced in the portlet producer metadata through its ID. - Migrates the external application metadata from MDS store configured in the WebCenter application's adf-config.xml to connections.xml. - Adds the automated login configuration to the project that contains external application portlets. - Adds the new attributes, listed in Table 16-3, to the upgraded external application. - Removes the credential provisioning page configured for the project containing external application portlets and the managed bean and navigation rule defined in each project.
+In Oracle Fusion Middleware 11g, the credential provisioning page is packaged in the external application library. - Configures external application libraries, WebCenter External Application Service, and WebCenter External Application Service View.